stolostron/cluster-backup-operator/README.md

 After you create a `backupschedule.cluster.open-cluster-management.io` resource you should be able to run `oc get bsch -n <oadp-operator-ns>` and get the status of the scheduled cluster backups.
 The `<oadp-operator-ns>` is the namespace where BackupSchedule was created and it should be the same namespace where the OADP Operator was installed.

-The `backupschedule.cluster.open-cluster-management.io` created 6 `schedule.velero.io` resources, used to generate the backups.
+The `backupschedule.cluster.open-cluster-management.io` creates 6 `schedule.velero.io` resources, used to generate the backups.

 Run `os get schedules -A | grep acm` to view the list of backup scheduled.

 Resources are backed up in 3 separate groups:
-1. credentials backup ( 3 backup files, for hive, acm and generic backups )
+1. credentials backup ( 3 backup files, for hive, ACM and generic backups )
 2. resources backup ( 2 backup files, one for the ACM resources and second for generic resources, labeled with `cluster.open-cluster-management.io/backup`)

-3. managed clusters backup ( one backup containing only resources which result in activating the managed cluster connection to the hub where the backup was restored on)
+3. managed clusters backup, labeled with `cluster.open-cluster-management.io/backup-schedule-type: acm-managed-clusters` ( one backup containing only resources which result in activating the managed cluster connection to the hub where the backup was restored on)

 <b>Note</b>:

 a.
-The resources backup in step 2 above contains managed cluster specific resources but does not contain the subset of resources which will make the manage cluster connect to this hub.
-These resources, also called managed clusters activation resources, are stored by the managed clusters backup.
-When you restore just the resources backup on a hub, the Hub sees all managed clusters but they are in a detached state.
-The managed clusters are still connected to the initial hub.
+The resources backed up in step 2 above contains managed cluster specific resources but does not contain the subset of resources which will make the manage cluster connect to this hub.
+These resources, also called managed clusters activation resources, are stored by the managed clusters backup, created in step 3.
+When you restore just the resources from step 1 and 2 above on a new hub, the new hub sees all managed clusters but they are in a detached state.
+The managed clusters are still connected to the hub which had produced the backup file.

 b.
-Only managed clusters created using the hive api will be automatically connected with the Hub when the `acm-managed-clusters` backup is restored on another hub.
+Only managed clusters created using the hive api will be automatically connected with the new hub when the `acm-managed-clusters` backup is restored on another hub.
 All other managed clusters will show up as `Pending Import` and must be imported back on the new hub.

 c.
-When restoring a backup on a new hub, make sure the old hub from where the backup was created is shut down, otherwise the old hub will try to reimport the managed clusters as soon as the managed cluster reconciliation finds the managed clusters are no longer available.
+When restoring a backup on a new hub, make sure the old hub from where the backup was created is shut down, otherwise the old hub will try to reimport the managed clusters as soon as the managed cluster reconciliation finds the managed clusters are no longer available, so both hubs will try to manage the clusters.

 ### Backup Collisions

-As hubs change from passive to primary clusters and back, different clusters backup up data at the same storage location.
-This could result in backup collisions, where latest backup is generated by a hub who is no longer the designated primary hub but produces backups because the `BackupSchedule.cluster.open-cluster-management.io` resource is Enabled on this hub.
+As hubs change from passive to primary clusters and back, different clusters can backup up data at the same storage location.
+This could result in backup collisions, which means the latest backups are generated by a hub who is no longer the designated primary hub.
+That hub produces backups because the `BackupSchedule.cluster.open-cluster-management.io` resource is still Enabled on this hub.
 Situations when a backup collision could happen:
-1. Primary hub, Hub1, goes down unexpenctedly and the admin designates another hub, Hub2, as the active hub.
-The admin enables on Hub2 the `BackupSchedule.cluster.open-cluster-management.io` resource which stores the hub's backups at the same storage location.
-Hub1 comes back to live unexpectedly and since the `BackupSchedule.cluster.open-cluster-management.io` resource is still enabled on Hub1, it will resume writting backups to the same location.
+1. Primary hub, Hub1, goes down and the admin designates another hub, Hub2, as the active hub, by restoring all backups from Hub1 on Hub2.
+The admin enables next on Hub2 the `BackupSchedule.cluster.open-cluster-management.io` resource which stores the hub's backups at the same storage location.
+HUb2 is now the primary hub, manages the clusters and writes backup data to  the storage location.
+Now Hub1 comes back to live unexpectedly and since the `BackupSchedule.cluster.open-cluster-management.io` resource is still enabled on Hub1, it will resume writting backups to the same storage location Hub2.
 Any cluster restoring the latest backups from this location will pick up Hub1 data instead of Hub2.
-2. The admin tests the backup scenario and stops Hub1, then makes Hub2 the primary hub: restores the latest data then enables the `BackupSchedule.cluster.open-cluster-management.io` resource on Hub2 to write backup data.
-After a while, once the validation is complete, the admin wants to make Hub1 the primary hub again.
+2. The admin tests the backup scenario by stopping Hub1 and making Hub2 the primary hub: the admin restores the Hub1 backup data then enables the `BackupSchedule.cluster.open-cluster-management.io` resource on Hub2 so that Hub2 writes backup data to the common storage location.
+After the disaster test is completed, the admin wants to revert and make Hub1 the primary hub again.
 The admin starts Hub1 but Hub2 still has the `BackupSchedule.cluster.open-cluster-management.io` resource active and running.
 Until Hub2 `BackupSchedule.cluster.open-cluster-management.io` resource is deleted, Hub2 backup job could write backups at any time at the same storage location, corrupting the backup data.
-Any cluster restoring the latest backups from this location will pick up Hub1 data instead of Hub2.
+Any cluster restoring the latest backups from this location will pick up Hubs data instead of Hub1.

 In order to avoid this type of backup collisions, a BackupCollision state exists for a  `BackupSchedule.cluster.open-cluster-management.io` resource.
-The controller check regularly if the latest backup in the storage location has been generated from the current cluster.
+The controller checks regularly if the latest backup in the storage location has been generated from the current cluster.
 If not, it means that another cluster has more recently written backup data to the storage location so this hub is in collision with another hub.

 In this case, the current hub `BackupSchedule.cluster.open-cluster-management.io` resource status is set to BackupCollision and the `Schedule.velero.io` resources created by this resource are deleted to avoid data corruption.
-The BackupCollision is reported by the [chart Policy](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml) so the user can verify what cluster is the primary one, than remove the `BackupSchedule.cluster.open-cluster-management.io` resource from the invalid cluster and recreated a new `BackupSchedule.cluster.open-cluster-management.io` resource on the primary hub.
+The BackupCollision is reported by the [backup Policy](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml).
+The admin should verify what cluster must be the one writting data to the  storage location, than remove the `BackupSchedule.cluster.open-cluster-management.io` resource from the invalid cluster and recreated a new `BackupSchedule.cluster.open-cluster-management.io` resource on the valid, primary hub.

 ## Restoring a backup